ELY — After a decade on the range, the cows all start to look the same.

 This is considered the slow time of year for the ranching operation.
 The branding is finished, and cattle are happily grazing in fenced fields on the valley floor, allowing ranch hands to catch up on maintenance and improvements.

-“You still got to keep on the cows, but it gives you time to do other things,” said Tony Lopez, who grew up in Spring Valley and now serves as livestock manager for the ranch.
+“You still got to keep on the cows, but it gives you time to do other things,” said Tony Lopez, who grew up in Spring Valley and now serves as the ranch’s livestock manager.

 On this Tuesday, Lopez woke at 5:30 a.m. for a full day’s work rounding up the rented bulls from Colorado.
 He did the same thing on Monday, after working day and night over the weekend to help bring in the hay crop.